 Top 5 Trends in Product Design

 Product design, regardless of the industry, is changing continuously, under the influence of many factors.
-Here are 5 of the most important trends that any product designer should know about:
+Here are five of the most important trends that any product designer should know about:

 1. 3D Printing

-Product designers, engineers and manufacturers have started to adopt 3D printing in their work process.
-Getting more and more affordable, 3D printers enable them to generate cost-efficient physical prototypes of their product early in the design process and get more refined end products.
+Product designers, engineers, and manufacturers have started to adopt 3D printing in their work process.
+Becoming increasingly affordable, 3D printers enable the generation of cost-efficient physical prototypes of products early in the design process and ensure more refined end products.

-3D printed models are also useful in communicating the design intent to manufacturers, who can better determine the costs and identify potential issues that may arise during manufacturing.
-This way you can also clarify any questions that may arise when interpreting the CAD models.
+3D printed models are also useful in communicating the design intent to manufacturers, who can better determine the costs and identify potential issues that may arise during the manufacturing process.
+In this way, it is possible to clarify any questions that may be apparent when interpreting the CAD models.

 Read also: How to Build a 3D Printer from Scratch

 Mechanical products are not just mechanical anymore.
-In most cases, they include electronics parts or software.
-And with the emergence of Internet of Things, the entire mechanical world is changing.
-From consumer goods like watches, home appliances or automobiles to industrial products such as valves or HVAC equipment, products are becoming smarter and technology-dependent.
-So it’s time to build bridges between departments and create interdisciplinary teams.
+In most cases, they include electronic parts or software.
+With the emergence of the Internet of Things, the entire mechanical world is evolving.
+From consumer goods like watches, home appliances or automobiles to industrial products, such as valves or HVAC equipment, products are becoming smarter and technology-dependent.
+It’s time to build bridges between departments and create interdisciplinary teams.
 Industry 4.0 is coming.